AnandChowdhary/deliverabilityguide.com/README.md

 #### Attachments

-Attachments are in general a bad idea, as they are often used in spam emails, especially executable files.
+Attachments are in general a bad idea, as they are often used in spam emails, especially executable or compressed files.
 Although PDFs are frequently used in proposals and presentations, they are able to contain malicious code and connect to the internet, so they are often flagged as spam.
 You should not include attachments in your first email, and ideally not in subsequent follow-ups either, only sending them when requested by the recipient.

 The only exception is sending calendar invites, but these are usually open-in `.ics` files, so you should still avoid sending them unless requested.

+### Keep markup similar to human emails

+_Coming soon_

+- Gmail uses divs instead of paragraphs
+- When quoting text, use exact markup
+- Popular HTML templates go to promotions

 ### Opt-out and unsubscribe

 _Coming soon_

+- Unsubscribe link is good because people don't mark as spam
+- Asking for "If you're ot interested, let me know" is better than marking as spam

 ### Subject line

 _Coming soon_

+- Subject copy determines open rate, higher the better for deliverability
+- Iterate, A/B test, keep an eye on open rate

 ## Open and click tracking